pydicom/pynetdicom/README.rst

         ae = AE(ae_title=b'MY_ECHO_SCU')
         # Verification SOP Class has a UID of 1.2.840.10008.1.1
-        #   we can use the UID string directly when requesting the presentation
+        #   we can use the UID str directly when adding the requested
-        #   contexts we want to use in the association
+        #   presentation context
         ae.add_requested_context('1.2.840.10008.1.1')

         # Associate with a peer AE